The Sun Also Rises: Reception

 Hemingway's family hated it.
-His mother, Grace Hemingway, distressed that she could not face the criticism at her local book study class—where it was said that her son was "prostituting a great ability .... to the lowest uses"—expressed her displeasure in a letter to him:
+Distressed that she could not face the criticism at her local book study class, where it was said that her son was "prostituting a great ability .... to the lowest uses," his mother, Grace Hemingway, expressed her displeasure in a letter to him:

 The critics seem to be full of praise for your style and ability to draw word pictures but the decent ones always regret that you should use such great gifts in perpetuating the lives and habits of so degraded a strata of humanity ....
 It is a doubtful honor to produce one of the filthiest books of the year ....
 What is the matter?
 Have you ceased to be interested in nobility, honor and fineness in life? ....
 Surely you have other words in your vocabulary than "damn" and "bitch"—Every page fills me with a sick loathing.

 Still, the book sold well, and young women began to emulate Brett while male students at Ivy League universities wanted to become "Hemingway heroes."
 Scribner's encouraged the publicity and allowed Hemingway to "become a minor American phenomenon"—a celebrity to the point that his divorce from Richardson and marriage to Pfeiffer attracted media attention.

 Reynolds believes The Sun Also Rises could have been written only circa 1925: it perfectly captured the period between World War I and the Great Depression, and immortalized a group of characters.
 In the years since its publication, the novel has been criticized for its antisemitism, as expressed in the characterization of Robert Cohn.
 Reynolds explains that although the publishers complained to Hemingway about his description of bulls, they allowed his use of Jewish epithets, which showed the degree to which antisemitism was accepted in the US after World War I. Hemingway clearly makes Cohn unlikeable not only as a character but as a character who is Jewish.
 Critics of the 1970s and 1980s considered Hemingway to be misogynistic and homophobic; by the 1990s his work, including The Sun Also Rises, began to receive critical reconsideration by female scholars.